 This foolproof guide on how to cut watermelon teaches you 3 different ways to cut everyone’s favorite juicy fruit – slices, cubes, & sticks.
 Hello, summer!

 Whether it’s watermelon season or you can access melon year round in your region, it’s time that you got privy to the easiest way to cut summer’s favorite fruit.
 In fact, we’re going to up the ante and teach you not one, but three, simple ways to carve into a whole watermelon.
-Each serves a different purpose, but all of them will result in you enjoying all the juicy splendor.
+Each serves a different purpose, but all of them result in you enjoying all the juicy splendor.

-Tools You’ll Need: All you need to cut a watermelon is a sharp chef’s knife and a large cutting board.
+Tools you’ll need: All you need to cut a watermelon is a sharp chef’s knife and a large cutting board.

 Picking the Perfect Watermelon